Octavius-Dante/Arthelais/ex_14/Readme.md

 - copy the image address (right click) --> (image address)
 - come to data model file (json) search male and replace it with male icon image address
 - search female and replace it with female icon image address
-- make thes following changes in view xml file for accommodating the image
+- make the following changes in view xml file for accommodating the image

 *view.xml*